Tensor products and intertwining operators between two uniserial representations of the Galilean Lie algebra $\mathfrak{sl}(2)\ltimes \mathfrak{h}_n$: Introduction

-We point out that many other authors work on the idea of describing or classifying a special class of indecomposable representations of (non-semisimple) Lie algebras whose members might be used as building blocks for describing more general representations.
+Instead of considering the whole category of finite-dimensional representations, we and other authors have been working on the idea of describing or classifying a special class of indecomposable representations of (non-semisimple) Lie algebras whose members might be used as building blocks for describing more general representations.
 For instance, A. Piard \cite{Pi1} analyzed thoroughly the indecomposable modules $U$, of the complex Lie algebra $\mathfrak{sl}(2)\ltimes \mathbb{C}^2$, such that $U/\text{rad}(U)$ is irreducible.
 More recently, various families of indecomposable modules over various types of non-semisimple Lie algebras have been constructed and/or classified, see for instance \cite{Ca2, Ca1,CMS, CM, DP, Dd, DKR,J}.
+Among these attempts, the class of uniserial representations stands out.
+In the articles \cite{CS_JofAlg, CS_canadian, CS_JofAlgApp, CS_Comm, CGS1, CGS2, CLS,Casati2017IndecomposableMO} all finite-dimensional uniserial representations have been classified for some different families of Lie algebras $\g$.
+These classifications show that the class of uniserial representations of $\g$ is rather small and treatable in the universe of all indecomposable modules.
+Also, in \cite{Finis2014}, it is shown how the infinite dimensional uniserial representations of certain special linear groups obtained in \cite{SinThompson2014} appear naturally in cohomology spaces.
+We think that it is natural to consider the class of uniserial representations as building blocks for an `interesting' category of representations, as described at the beginning of this paper.
+We recall that, for associative algebras, the class of uniserial modules is very relevant, a foundational result here is due to T. Nakayama \cite{Na} (see also \cite{ASS} or\cite{ARS}) and it states that every finitely generated module over a serial ring is a direct sum of uniserial modules.
+For more information in the associative case we refer the reader mainly to \cite{ASS, ARS, Pu}, and also \cite{BH-Z, H-Z,NGB}.
+On the other hand, in the Lie algebra case, very little is known about uniserial representations.

+The idea of considering uniserial modules as building blocks of an interesting monoidal category naturally leads to the study of tensor products of uniserial representations and intertwining operators.
+Additionally, another motivation for this project is to find a better way to thoroughly describe certain cohomology spaces associated to an algebra (associative or Lie) viewed as a module over its entire Lie algebra of derivations, which is, in general, non-semisimple.
+Therefore, tensor products of uniserial modules are of particular relevance to us, especially when the cohomology space possesses a Gerstenhaber or a Poisson structure.

-This article and \cite{CGR} are motivated by the challenge of describing, in a standard way, the tensor product of two uniserial $\g$-modules in terms of uniserial $\g$-modules.
-In contrast to the Nakayama case, these tensor products are not at all a direct sum of uniserials, there are many cases where the tensor product of two uniserial $\g$-modules is an indecomposable $\g$-module but not uniserial.
+In this article and \cite{CGR} we address the problem of describing the tensor product of two uniserial $\g$-modules in terms of uniserials for certain families of Lie algebras $\g$.
+In contrast to the Nakayama case, these tensor products are not at all a direct sum of uniserials, in particular there are many cases where the tensor product of two uniserial $\g$-modules is an indecomposable $\g$-module but not uniserial.